-

 Posted in Julie Arduini

-Tagged Anchored Hearts, Eternal Life, Jesus, Julie Arduini, legacy, parenting, The Legacy We Leave by Julie Arduini
+Tagged Anchored Hearts, Bible, Hart sextuplets, idols, Jesus, Julie Arduini, prayer, Repairing Hearts, repent, reset, sin, Surrendering Hearts, The Shaking by Julie Arduini

 Leave a comment